-Relatives of the termite and known as one of the most common household pests, cockroaches of some type can be found all over the world.
-There are 30 varieties of cockroaches that cohabitate in human living environments, but even still, many people don’t know a lot of true facts about these insects.
-This can be problematic if you have an infestation.
+Cockroaches are relatives of the termite and are one of the most common household pests, cockroaches of some type can be found all over the world.
+There are 30 varieties of cockroaches that cohabitate in human living environments, Despite this, many people don’t know a lot of true facts about these insects.
+This can be problematic if you have a cockroach infestation.

 Cockroaches are curious creatures with a lot of character and physiological traits that keep humans guessing.
 In fact, there are several common misunderstandings about this common household pest.
 Take a look at some of the most common misunderstandings about cockroaches so you have a better shot at getting them out of your home if you have a problem.

 There is a general misunderstanding about cockroaches because they are often associated with filth or messy environments.
 However, cockroaches have no preference about where they live, as long as they have access to what they need: food, shelter and water.
 Your home can be immaculately kept and you can still have a cockroach infestation.
 This is because:

 - Cockroaches can feed on everything from postage stamp glue to human hair

 - Cockroaches can live for long periods of time without food

 - Cockroaches are masters at hiding and are nocturnal, so they tend to stay hidden in the light

 While a clean home may make it a less cockroach-friendly environment, the bugs can still survive just fine.
 One benefit of having a clean home is that it will make it easier to treat for cockroaches, either on your own or professionally, because the bugs will not have as many places to hide.
 A clean kitchen is obviously less desirable for cockroaches, as they will need to look for other food sources besides food particles.

 Cockroaches Can’t Live in Cold Temperatures